mgriebling/DecNumbers/README.md

 # DecNumbers
-iOS version of decNumber library by Mike Cowlishaw
+iOS framework version of decNumber library by Mike Cowlishaw
 ---------------------------------------------------------------------

 *Note: Building a iOS framework doesn't seem to like the decimal128.c,